mhcheng1/se-bpda-main-streets/README.md

 `export FLASK_APP="app:create_app('default')"`

 For Windows Powershell:
-`env:FLASK_APP = "app:create_app('default')"`
+`$env:FLASK_APP = "app:create_app('default')"`

 `flask run`

 ### Deployment of Flask API

-The current Flask API is deployed here: [Deployed FLASK API](https://se-bpda.buspark.io/)
+The current Flask API is deployed here on an Amazon EC2 virtual machine (VM): [Deployed FLASK API](https://se-bpda.buspark.io/)

 If you would like to deploy this Flask API on a VM and use a different domain, here are the steps:

-When editing a file, I use vim.
-The basic commands for vim are:
+When editing a file, I use Vim.
+The basic commands for Vim are:
-- press "i" to edit
+- Press "i" to edit
 - ESC when done editing
 - ":x" to save and quit
 - "q!" to quit without saving